 As we spend more and more time online it’s never been more important to make sure that you protect your personal information and your money.
 Here are eight tips that can help you stay safe online:

 3. Never share or hand over your PIN, codes, bank details or passwords with anyone who contacts you through text, email, phone, social media or in person, and don’t write them down.
-Don’t be fooled by offers of quick cash, as this could make you a Money Mule – watch this film to understand more.
+Don’t be fooled by offers of quick cash, as this could make you a Money Mule – watch this animation to understand more.

 4. Phone organisations directly from the number listed on their website to verify who is contacting you